These flourless gluten free quinoa crepes are a healthy, dairy-free breakfast or brunch option that feels like a treat.

 - Add the soaked, drained quinoa along with the rest of the ingredients and blend until the batter is completely smooth.

-- Leave the crêpe to cook for a couple of minutes.
+- Leave the crêpe to cook for around one minute.
 It is ready to flip once bubbles start to form on the surface, and the batter has dried.

-- Flip the crêpe and cook for a further minute or two.
+- Flip the crêpe and cook for a further minute.

 - Serve immediately.
 Enjoy these crêpes with sweet or savoury toppings.